Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 Residual Africa

-For more information on BIS international banking statistics please visit
+For more information on BIS international banking statistics please visit Click here

-The data are derived from the Bank for International Settlements (BIS) Locational Banking Statistics, that is, quarterly data on gross international financial claims on and liabilities to non-banks of banks resident in 40 financial centers (see list above).
+The data are derived from the Bank for International Settlements (BIS) Locational Banking Statistics, that is, quarterly data on gross international financial claims on and liabilities to non-banks of banks resident in 43 financial centers (see list above).

 The DAC is the principal body through which the OECD deals with issues related to co-operation with developing countries.
 The DAC is one of the key forums in which the major bilateral donors work together to increase the effectiveness of their common effort to support sustainable development.

 Aid loans cover Official Development Assistance (ODA) loans.
-ODA loans are concessional loans provided by the official sector to countries and territories on the DAC List of ODA Recipients Click here To qualify as ODA a transaction must:
+ODA loans are concessional loans provided by the official sector to countries and territories on the DAC List of ODA Recipients click here.
+To qualify as ODA a transaction must:

 • be administered with the promotion of the economic development and welfare of developing countries as its main objective, and